 Need to merge multiple PDFs into one file in your PHP application?
-In this DevTip, we'll explore how to combine PDF documents programmatically using PHP by leveraging the FPDI and FPDF libraries.
+In this DevTip, we'll explore how to combine PDF documents programmatically using PHP with the FPDI and FPDF libraries.
+These tools provide a straightforward way to handle PDF manipulation directly on your server.

 Prerequisites

-First, install the required libraries using Composer.
-Open your terminal and run:
+You can install both libraries using Composer.
+Navigate to your project directory in the terminal and run:

 <?php